mendix/docs/content/refguide/javascript-actions.md

 Each JavaScript action defined in Mendix Studio Pro corresponds to a file *{name of JavaScript action}.js* in the subdirectory **javascriptsource{module name}/actions/** in your project directory.

 The skeletons of these *.js* files are generated automatically when you save the action, and the JavaScript actions can immediately be edited in the embedded code editor.

 {{% /alert %}}

 ## 2 Settings

-The settings for JavaScript actions, and their implications, are detailed below.
+The settings for JavaScript actions and their implications are detailed below.

 ### 2.1 Name